DanielWsk/eksHelm/README.md

 - The two files that actually create your kubernetes cluster are under templates: deployments.yaml and service.yaml.
 The deployments file configures the type of image for your containers and number of replicas of that container.
 The service file configures what service type and port your kubernetes cluster will use to access your container and expose it to the world.
 - Now that the helm chart is configured, you need to install the chart.
-Type in the command: **helm install <name of the app> <name of the chart>**
+Type in the command: **helm install {name of the app} {name of the chart}**

 ## Clean Up
-To delete this project, first you must delete the kubernetes cluster: **helm delete <name of the app>** Then you can destroy the terraform template: **terraform destroy -var-file=<name of the tfvars file>**
+To delete this project, first you must delete the kubernetes cluster: **helm delete {name of the app}** Then you can destroy the terraform template: **terraform destroy -var-file={name of the tfvars file}**